 Automating the combination of BVA and ECP

-Now that we have covered the manual aspect of combining ECP or involving ECP in BVA testing techniques, let’s look at how we can automate this combination.
+Now that we've covered the manual approach of combining ECP with BVA, let's explore how to automate this process.

 Technology: